thomasmost/darkbridge/README.md

 ## Working with Environment Variables
 1. Go to the AWS Secrets Manager
 2. Add an 'Other' > 'Plaintext' Secret
-3. Name it TEST_SECRET_VARIABLE and replace the arn in task-def.json
+3. Name it EXAMPLE_SECRET_VARIABLE and replace the arn in task-def.json
 4. Add the SecretsManagerReadWrite policy to your task-def's executionRole

 See: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data-secrets.html